penglin17/belief-propagation/README.md

 The rgbf.rar contains Java pseudocode for the Region Graph Binary Factorization (RGBF) algorithm, which can be used as a reference to build your own RGBF function for a region graph.

-The TRC (along with RGBF) algorithm is also integrated into AgenaRisk (BN software for risk analysis and decision making, www.agenarisk.com).
+The TRC (along with RGBF) algorithm is also fully integrated into AgenaRisk (BN software for risk analysis and decision making, www.agenarisk.com).

 maintenance: linpeng.cs@gmail.com